nusco/narjillos/backlog.md

   Or maybe find a reliable way to save the last state in case of extinction with persistent experiments.
   Also take the chance to fix the current bug with experiments not stopping correctly on extinction.

-+ Move entire persistence to a database
++ Move entire persistence to database
   Consider using a one-record table with a blob

 + Save event log instead of current state
   Then have an external program, maybe in Elixir, to process stats

++ Move from SQLite to H2
+  As suggested by Cipster.

 ##Advanced Body Plans